 The project also entailed installing mechanical ductwork extensions and fire alarm duct detectors in the air returns of twenty-two (22) server rooms throughout the building.
 Upon completion of the mechanical ductwork extensions and fire alarm duct detectors in the sever rooms, the remaining defective duct detectors installed inside the roof top AHUs were demolished.

 Administrative, engineering, negative air, personal protective equipment, adhesive mats, temporary protective covers, temporary plastic barriers, air filters, tools, and additional dust control measures were implemented prior to the start of work onsite to control dust pollution levels and maintain occupant health and comfort during and after construction.

-During final fire alarm testing, the existing mechanical return dampers were activated for the first time.
-Amid observation, it was identified that over 100 remaining dampers were not operational and needed to be replaced for the downstream components of the newly installed fire alarm system to completely functional.
-We worked directly with the Government and Design Team to reach a cost-effective scope of work to replace these actuators and retest both systems together.
+We identified over 100 remaining dampers were not operational and worked with the Government and Design Team to replace these actuators and retest both systems together.